 Today the estate covers 445 acres, of which 193 are under vine.
 136 acres are dedicated to the production of Vino Nobile DOCG with the remainder used for production of Rosso di Montepulciano DOC and other wines.

-As part of Bertani Domains, TREROSE enjoys the combined resources and winemaking expertise of its parent company, while maintaining complete autonomy for the stylistic direction of the wines.
+As part of Angelini Wines & Estates, TREROSE enjoys the combined resources and winemaking expertise of its parent company, while maintaining complete autonomy for the stylistic direction of the wines.